 Have a look at VERA our latest chatbot application, and how it seamlessly works with ServiceNow.

 ITSM Pro Includes Performance Analytics

-Unlike most BI tools, PA puts the power of data in the hands of the stakeholders and subject matter experts—workers, owners, and executives—who are responsible for successful service delivery.
+Unlike most Business Intelligence tools, PA puts the power of data in the hands of the stakeholders and subject matter experts—workers, owners, and executives—who are responsible for successful service delivery.
 With PA, organizations can use data visualizations to anticipate trends, prioritize resources, and drive alignment with business goals.

 The fact that PA resides in the ServiceNow platform, means data is always up to date, there’s no separate BI environment to maintain and virtually anyone in the organization can use the product.